mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 Rebooting machine in an attempt to unstick it ...
 ```

 One per server.
-We quickly confirmed in the `#chef` IRC channel that the cause
+We quickly confirmed in the `#chef` IRC channel that this was a
-was a bug - because Chef could not establish an SSH connection to these nodes,
+bug - because Chef could not establish an SSH connection to these nodes,
 it decided to reboot them.
 That, apparently, should not have happened.

 ```